CompuTec/wms-docs/current/user-guide/custom-decoder.md

 Back – go back to the previous window.

-### Regexp – this rule allows to get data using regular expressions.
+### Regexp – this rule allows to get data using regular expressions

 ![Edit Rule](./media/wms-decoder-edit-rule.webp)